Alexisbol/ada-template-website/Beatrice.md

 signal, while others do not.
 </p>

-<p><b>In Fig.19, we want to</b> visually check co-movement over time: do volatility spikes align with large Fed changes in the chosen sector?</p>
+<p>In Fig.19, we want to visually check co-movement over time: do volatility spikes align with large Fed changes in the chosen sector?</p>

 <div class="figure-block">